-According to Variety, crazy beautiful Gemma Chan, most known for her roles in AMC/Channel 4’s Humans and Crazy Rich Asians, is in talks to join Marvel’s Eternals (announced during Marvel Phase 4).
+According to reports, crazy beautiful Gemma Chan, most known for her roles in AMC/Channel 4’s Humans and Crazy Rich Asians, is in talks to join Marvel’s Eternals (announced during Marvel Phase 4).
 That’s, of course, the upcoming movie based on the comic series of the same name.
 (I’m an Eternals expert, AMA, and you can read more about the history of the Eternals.)
 Here’s everything we know so far.

 Wait, Isn’t Gemma Chan Already In The MCU?